 DiMaggio had some life of accomplishment as an MLB player; 9x World Champion with the only team he played with; the Yankees for 13 seasons.
 He was a 3x MVP, 13x All Star and finished his career with a .325 batting average and 361 HRs despite missing 2.5 years to serve in WW11.

 In 1937 he had a huge year; hitting 46 HRs and batting in 167 runs while batting .346.
 He still holds the MLB record for most consecutive hits in a season; 56.

 Some may remember him at the jealous husband of movie star Marilyn Monroe, a marriage which lasted just 9 months, but he forever loved her.

-There are many other famous people of Sicilian heritage that made a meaningful contribution to the Arts, Entertainment and Sports: Frank Sinatra, Al Pacino, Armand Assante, Ben Gazzara, Joe Pass, Frank Zappa, Jon Bon Jovi, Tony Danza, Sebstain Maniscalco and Roy Campanella and are a few that come to mind.
+There are many other famous people of Sicilian heritage that made a meaningful contribution to the Arts, Entertainment, and Sports: Frank Sinatra, Al Pacino, Armand Assante, Ben Gazzara, Joe Pass, Frank Zappa, Jon Bon Jovi, Tony Danza, Sebstain Maniscalco and Roy Campanella and are a few that come to mind.

-I'm an American who's grandparents were born in Sicily.
+I'm an American whose grandparents were born in Sicily.
 I made my pilgrimage to Sicily in 1992 and got to meet all my remaining relatives who never left the island that many refer to as the "Jewel of the Mediterranean."
 I am a proud American and love the song “God Bless the USA" by Lee Greenwood.
 That song was so moving to many Americans post 9/11.